Re4DE/connector-registry/README.md

 We use semantic versioning and add the Eclipse Dataspace Components (EDC) version as a label to indicate compatibility.
 For example, version `1.0.0-edc0.14.0` means that version `1.0.0` of the connector registry is compatible with all EDCs of version `0.14.0`.
 If possible, we provide backports of fixes that affect older EDC versions as well.
-To get the latest build of the connector registry, use `-SNAPSHOT` instead of the EDC label.
+To get the latest build of the connector registry, use the version `SNAPSHOT`.

 ## Configuration